 Make Ahead and Freezing Instructions:

-To Make Ahead: Store in the fridge for up to 5 days.
-To reheat, add a sprinkle of water on top and cook on the stove, or cover with a paper towel and microwave until warmed through.
+To Make Ahead: Store gallo pinto the fridge for up to 5 days.
+To reheat, sprinkle a little water, cover and re-steam on the stove or in the microwave until warmed through.

 To Freeze: Place in a freezer safe bag or container and freeze for up to 3 months.
-Let thaw completely in refrigerator before reheating.
+Thaw completely in refrigerator before reheating.

 Follow me for more great recipes